The Best of Borneo

 You can make a pre-reservation to secure your holiday at this stage by paying an initial deposit of only £50pp.
 The provisional departure dates, prices and itineraries remain subject to change.
 We will contact you when the final dates, prices and itineraries are confirmed, and you will have 14 days to decide if you would like to go ahead.
 A further deposit payment of £250pp is due by 01 February 2020 or at the time of us confirming the trip details to you, whichever is sooner.
-If you decide not to travel, we will refund your full deposit payment.
 If you decide not to travel, we will refund your initial £50pp payment.
 Our Travel Experts will happily provide you with full terms and a complete quotation.

 Sat 01 Aug 2020